-- intended action has too much in common with others possible - e.g. when right and wrong objects physically near each other - pour juice into bowl instead of glass - go jogging, come home, throw sweaty shirt in toilet instead of laundry - move file to trash instead of to folder loss of activation mode errors
+- Intended action has too much in common with others possible E.G. When right and wrong objects physically near each other - Pour juice into bowl instead of glass - Go jogging, come home, throw sweaty shirt in toilet instead of laundry - Move file to trash instead of to folder

+Loss of activation

-- forgetting the goal while carrying out the action sequence - e.g. start going to a room and forget why by the time you get there - navigating menus/dialogs, can't remember what you are looking for - but continue action to remember (or go back to beginning)!
+- Forgetting the goal while carrying out the action sequence e.G. Start going to a room and forget why by the time you get there - Navigating menus/dialogs, can't remember what you are looking for - But continue action to remember (or go back to beginning)!